 Researchers are astounded by ape communication skills.

-Simian use of gestures is the latest evidence of evolution—at least, that’s the impression given by a BBC NEWS article (and others) this week that describes research into how bonobos and chimpanzees gesticulate as a form of communication.
+Simian use of gestures is the latest evidence of evolution—at least, that’s the impression given by a BBC NEWS article describing research into how bonobos and chimpanzees communicate.

 The BBC News and other media outlets have been circulating an Associated Press article that states that gorillas in the wild have been observed using tools.

 David Attenborough's acclaimed television series, The Life of Birds, provided many examples of remarkable features and behaviours in birds.
 These provide reasons to doubt evolutionary philosophy.

 It turns out that there is at least one parrot that can rival chimps in creative language use and complexity of reasoning.

 An eccentric German, named Von Osten, set out to show that animals were as clever as men.
 He spent two years educating a horse which became known as Clever Hans.